 Offering to the Spiritual Guide is a special puja that takes place fortnightly and involves a tsog (food) offering.
 By engaging in this puja we have the opportunity to receive our Spiritual Guide’s enlightened blessings and inspiration, and gain experience of all the stages of the spiritual path.
 It takes place on the 10th and 25th of each month.
 (Approximately 2 hours)

 Buddha Tara is an enlightened being in female aspect.
 She is often referred to as the ‘swift rescuer’ because she is quick to come to the aid of those who call on her.
 If we rely on Buddha Tara sincerely and with strong faith she will protect us from all obstacles and fulfill all our wishes.
-Tara Pujas are generally on the 8th of the month.
-(Under 1 hour)
+Tara Pujas are held most Sundays from 7 – 8pm and every 8th of the month.

 Melodious Drum is our long protector puja and involves extensive requests to the Dharma Protector, Dorje Shugden, for the removal of obstacles on the spiritual path.
 This puja involves a tsog offering.
 It takes place on the 29th of each month.
 Everyone is welcome to attend, bring a vegetarian food offering, and stay for the tsog afterwards.
 (Approximately 3.5 hours)